frydaykg/cordius/README.md

 cordius
 =======

-Chrome extension for notification about closed orders.
+Chrome extension for notification about closed orders on Cryptsy.